kubeflow/manifests/gcp/v2/README.md

 #### Step 0: Setup KCC
-If you don't have a running KCC controller yet, follow [KCC instructions](https://cloud.google.com/config-connector/docs/how-to/install-upgrade-uninstall) to create a KCC conroller for your organization.
+If you don't have a running KCC controller yet, follow [KCC instructions](https://cloud.google.com/config-connector/docs/how-to/install-upgrade-uninstall) to create a KCC controller for your organization.
 We recommend “Namespaced mode” for KCC controller setup.

 From now on assume your KCC controller was hosted in project `kcc-host-project-id`.